allegro/allegro.tech/_posts/2018-09-28-turnilo-lets-change-the-way-people-explore-big-data.md

 in [milestones](https://github.com/allegro/turnilo/milestones).
 We try hard to release a new Turnilo version every few weeks so do not forget to [watch and star the project](https://github.com/allegro/turnilo).

-Together we can change the way people think about the data!
+Together we can change the way people explore Big Data!